 OVERVIEW: This funder supports education, cultural, and humanitarian efforts in Newberry County, South Carolina.
-Grant requests are accepted by email.

 FUNDING AREAS: Education, culture, humanitarian efforts.

-Support has gone to Newberry College, the Newberry Opera House, Free Medical Clinic, Newberry Young Life, Interfaith Community Services, and other local groups.
+Past grantees include Newberry College, the Newberry Opera House, Free Medical Clinic, Newberry Young Life, Interfaith Community Services, and other local groups.
 These recent grants were between $1,000 and $25,000.
 The funder also awarded 10 small grants totaling $1,850 lately.
 Small grants, between $100 and $500, have recently gone to the Newberry Community Players and Newberry Soil and Water.

 The foundation typically awards 10-12 grants each year totaling approximately $60,000, based on the value of its assets.
 Taylor switched to an online application system in 2003, which has made the turnaround time for a grant application about nine days.
-As a rule, Taylor doesn’t support fundraising organizations, like Red Cross or United Way.
+As a rule, Taylor does not support fundraising organizations, like Red Cross or United Way.

-General questions can be directed to the foundation at 803-276-3752 or email@example.com.
+Direct general questions to the foundation at 803-276-3752 or email@example.com.
 The mailing address is 739 Kendall Road, P.O.
 Box 399, Newberry, South Carolina 29108.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)